The Rothbury Estate: The ground beneath our feet

 Legacy-making through land management

-For whoever takes on ownership of the Rothbury Estate – continuously owned until now by one family for 650 years – and indeed for the owner of any estate, the challenge is to find the balance between the environment, the community, and producing food now, so that the land is cared for over the long-term.
+For the new owners of the Rothbury Estate – continuously owned until now by one family for 650 years – and indeed for the owner of any estate, the challenge is to find the balance between the environment, the community, and producing food now, so that the land is cared for over the long-term.

 “We have what the generations past did behind us,” she says.
 “What we do is provide the knowledge landowners need on how to own and manage land in the context of the wider challenges we face now.
 What we decide to do today, we are passing on to the next generation for the future.”